Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \nabla\cdot\mathbf{v}_h = \Delta\chi. \end{align} \]

-Note that $\zeta$ is not the magnitude of $\zetabi$, but the z-component of it.
+Note that $\zeta$ is not the magnitude of $\zetabi$, but its $z$-component.

 The rotating base of the global coordinates is denoted by $\mathbf{e}_x, \mathbf{e}_y, \mathbf{e}_z$, so the velocity field is written as